 Watching my grandmother can hundreds of jars of tomatoes, peaches and pears inspired me to first try making jams and jellies myself.
-I can remember, as a girl, going down into her cellar—all those jars on the shelves gave me such a warm homey feeling!
 This jam is one my family enjoys on warm homemade corn or blueberry muffins.
 The cinnamon's a bit of a surprise. —Barbara Burns, Phillipsburg, New Jersey

 Summer doesn't feel complete without at least one berry picking trip and a batch of homemade blueberry jam.
 Eat atop fresh scones or biscuits for maximum enjoyment! —Marisa McClellan, Philadelphia, Pennsylvania